apache/spark-website/releases/_posts/2016-07-27-spark-release-2-0-0.md

   _wpas_done_all: '1'
 ---

 Apache Spark 2.0.0 is the first release on the 2.x line.
-This release includes over 2500 patches from over 300 contributors.
-Spark 2.0.0 builds on what the community has learned in the past two years, with major updates in API usability, SQL 2003 support, performance improvements, structured streaming, R UDF support, as well as operational improvements.
+The major updates are API usability, SQL 2003 support, performance improvements, structured streaming, R UDF support, as well as operational improvements.
+In addition, this release includes over 2500 patches from over 300 contributors.

 To download Apache Spark 2.0.0, visit the [downloads](http://spark.apache.org/downloads.html) page.
 You can consult JIRA for the [detailed changes](https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12315420&version=12329449).
 We have curated a list of high level changes here, grouped by major modules.